Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 ---

-# <!--fit--> <span style="color:white">Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand </span>
+# <span style="color:white">Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand. </span>

+Martin Fowler

 ![bg opacity:100%](./assets/gradient.jpg)